-5. INDIVIDUAL LIFE STORIES
+6. INDIVIDUAL LIFE STORIES

 Reading a report such as this, which deals primarily in facts and figures, can remove the reader somewhat from the real damage caused to our environment and wildlife by the irresponsible or deliberate actions of certain individuals.
-Every individual bird or animal that was lost in 2014 and indeed in previous years has their own individual life story, as seen in the case below, described in a Press Release from the Department of Arts, Heritage & the Gaeltacht on 5 March 2015:
+Every individual bird or animal that was lost in 2015 and indeed in previous years has their own individual life story, as seen in the case below, described in a Press Release from the Department of Arts, Heritage & the Gaeltacht in January 2015: